jfroelich/rss-reader/docs/ops/delete-feed.md

+# delete-feed
-The `delete_feed` operation removes a feed, and any entries tied to the feed, from the database.
+Removes a feed, and any entries tied to the feed, from the database.

+Notes:
 * Returns a promise that resolves when the operation has completed, the promise return value is an array of the deleted entry ids
 * The operation resolves once the internal database transaction has committed.
 * A message is sent to the channel when the feed is deleted